![]() |

 For more details contact

-Leopold Halling (see website) are Austrian manufacturers of HO and HOe complete trams, finished to high standards.
-Most are 4-wheel versions at around £25 each single unit (unpowered) and there is a range of suitable motorizing chassis available to fit.
-There are also modern cars such a Stuttgart Stadtbahn DT8.10, Stuttgart GT4, Krakow NGT6, Adelaide NGT8, Cologne and Bonn K5000, Flexitys, Combinos and a Graz Cityrunner plus two Leipzig cars in kit form and a Leeds "Roundhay Park" car (for Tramology UK).
+Leopold Halling, now part of Ferro-Train, (see website) are Austrian manufacturers of HO and HOe complete trams, finished to high standards.
+Most earlier versions were 4-wheel versions (unpowered) and there is a range of suitable motorizing chassis available to fit.
+There are also modern cars such a Manchester M5000 (shown right), Stuttgart Stadtbahn DT8.10, Stuttgart GT4, Krakow NGT6, Adelaide NGT8, Cologne and Bonn K5000, Flexcitys, Combinos, Urbos and a Graz Cityrunner plus two Leipzig cars in kit form and there was a Leeds "Roundhay Park" car (for Tramology UK).
 Some of these models are made exclusively for other brand names such as Hödl/Linie 8 and Wiener Linien.
-A Croydon Tramlink car is available exclusively from London's Transport Museum in both motorized and unmotorized form.
-New types are frequently being introduced but these are examples of the 4-wheel models that have been produced:-
+A Croydon Tramlink car was available exclusively from London's Transport Museum.
+There have also been models for modern cars in Blackpool.

 More Halling modern cars are listed under Hödl/Linie 8.